About

 Andrea is a Level 3 Senior Registered Teacher with Yoga Australia and holds a degree in Health and Physical Education.
 A dedicated practitioner, she is passionate about sharing her understanding of the yoga practice with her students and guiding them to experience the physical, mental and emotional benefits of the practice.

-The style of yoga teach is based on clear, practical principles of biomechanics - how the body aligns with gravity, bears load, and meets the ground for support.
+The style of yoga I practice and teach is based on clear, practical principles of biomechanics - how the body aligns with gravity, bears load, and meets the ground for support.
 Rather than trying to move into what we think a posture should look like, we learn to feel our way from the point of contact with the mat.

-From that starting point, we use the body’s own weight (load) to create support within the muscular tissue, which initiates a natural extension, an internal lengthening and energy generation that moves through the skeletal system nourishing it and realigning the joints and muscles of the body from a stable base.
+From that starting point, we use the body’s own weight (load) to create support within the muscular tissue, which initiates a natural extension, an internal lengthening and energy generation that moves through the skeletal system nourishing it and realigning the bones, joints and muscles of the body from a stable base.
 This extension travels naturally through to the greatest areas of resistance in the body in terms of muscle tightness and system congestion, releasing them to then balance left and right side of the body and allowing an even flow of energy and continuity of feeling throughout the system.

 -